Tapchicoma/ktsexec-gradle/README.md

 ### No-op plugin

-You can add no-op plugin, that automatically adds `KtsExec` task type and does nothing more:
+You can add plugin, that automatically adds `KtsExec` task type:
 ```kotlin
 plugins {
     id("by.egorr.gradle.ktsexec-plugin") version "1.1.0"